 (b) Advertiser grants Pinterest and its users a non-exclusive, royalty-free, transferable, sub-licensable, worldwide licence to use, store, display, reproduce, modify, create derivative works, perform, and distribute Ad Content on the Ad Service Properties.
 Nothing in this Agreement will restrict other legal rights Pinterest may have to Ad Content (for example, under other licences).

-(c) Advertiser represents and warrants that it has (i) all necessary rights to grant the licences in Section 2(b), (ii) the Ad Content will not violate any applicable law or regulation, or infringe any third party intellectual property rights, and (iii) the necessary authority to enter into this Agreement.
+(c) Advertiser represents and warrants that (i) it has all necessary rights to grant the licences in Section 2(b), (ii) the Ad Content will not violate any applicable law or regulation, or infringe any third party intellectual property rights, and (iii) it has the necessary authority to enter into this Agreement.
 Advertiser will comply with all laws applicable to Advertiser’s use of the Ad Service and the Ad Content, Destinations, and Advertiser Products.

 (d) If Advertiser collects data (including personal data) from end users that is used with an Ad Service feature (for example, conversion tracking), Advertiser must provide clear notice to each end user and obtain any legally-required consent from each user for the collection, sharing and use of that data by Advertiser and Pinterest.
 If Advertiser uses Pinterest technology that stores and accesses cookies or other information on an end user’s device, Advertiser must clearly disclose and obtain end user consent for that activity where required by law.
 Advertiser will ensure that any personal data obtained from end users is processed and transferred in compliance with applicable data protection laws and regulations, and will follow all reasonable directions from Pinterest related to such compliance.

-(f) Agency represents and warrants that it: (i) is the authorized agent of Advertiser, and (ii) has the legal authority to enter into the Agreement, bind Advertiser under this Agreement, and use the Ad Service, each on behalf of Advertiser.
-Agency will be liable for Advertiser’s obligations under this Agreement to the extent Agency: (i) fails to bind Advertiser to this Agreement, or (ii) breaches its representations and warranties in this Section 1(e).
+(f) Agency represents and warrants that it: (i) is the authorised agent of Advertiser, and (ii) has the legal authority to enter into the Agreement, bind Advertiser under this Agreement, and use the Ad Service, each on behalf of Advertiser.
+Agency will be liable for Advertiser’s obligations under this Agreement to the extent Agency: (i) fails to bind Advertiser to this Agreement, or (ii) breaches its representations and warranties in this Section 1(f).
 Pinterest may share information about Agency’s use of the Ad Service on behalf of an Advertiser with that Advertiser.

-(f) For clarity, Pinterest’s Business Terms of Service (business.pinterest.com/business-terms-service), along with any additional terms between Advertiser and Pinterest, govern Advertiser’s use of any Pinterest website, product or service other than the Advertising Service.
+(h) For clarity, Pinterest’s Business Terms of Service (business.pinterest.com/business-terms-service), along with any additional terms between Advertiser and Pinterest, govern Advertiser’s use of any Pinterest website, product or service other than the Advertising Service.

 (a) General.
 Advertiser will pay all charges incurred in connection with the Ad Service based on the applicable billing metric (e.g. impressions, engagements, clicks or other metrics) (“Charges”).
 Charges will be based solely on Pinterest’s measurements and are exclusive of indirect taxes.
 Pinterest will add indirect taxes to the Charges, where applicable.
 Advertiser will be liable for all applicable indirect taxes and other government charges including, without limitation, any VAT (or other equivalent tax) payable in respect of the Charges.
 Advertiser will provide Pinterest promptly on demand with its VAT registration number (or other equivalent tax and/or business number) and such other information as Pinterest reasonably requires to issue a valid VAT invoice.
 To the maximum extent permitted by law, Advertiser waives all claims related to Charges not disputed in writing 60 days after the applicable invoice or credit card charge.
 Pinterest may extend, revise or revoke credit and invoice billing to Advertiser at any time in its sole discretion.

 (b) Payment.
-If Advertiser submits its credit card information for payment, Advertiser authorizes Pinterest to obtain pre-authorization and charge Advertiser’s credit card for Charges.
+If Advertiser submits its credit card information for payment, Advertiser authorises Pinterest to obtain pre-authorisation and charge Advertiser’s credit card for Charges.
 Advertiser is solely responsible for any additional fees (e.g. overage fees) resulting from the use of the credit card for payment.
 If Pinterest approves Advertiser for invoice billing, Pinterest will invoice Advertiser monthly and Advertiser will pay all Charges Net 30 days from its receipt of an invoice, provided Pinterest may charge Advertiser’s credit card, if submitted, for late unpaid invoices.
 Advertiser will pay interest on any overdue amounts at the rate of 4% per annum above the Bank of England base rate from time to time.
 Such interest will accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 Advertiser will pay reasonable expenses and attorney’s fees Pinterest incurs in collecting late payment.

 (c) Agency Liability.
 If Agency uses the Ad Service on behalf of an Advertiser to which Pinterest has extended credit, and Pinterest relies on such Advertiser’s credit limit for Agency’s use of the Ad Service, then Pinterest will hold Agency liable for Charges solely to the extent Agency has received payment from the Advertiser and Pinterest may seek payment directly from the Advertiser.
 If (i) Pinterest cannot extend an Advertiser credit, (ii) Pinterest has extended Agency credit, and (iii) Agency elects in writing for Pinterest to rely on Agency’s credit limit for Agency’s use of the Ad Service on behalf of an Advertiser, then Pinterest will hold Agency and the Advertiser jointly and severally liable for Charges Agency incurs in respect of such Advertiser, and Pinterest reserves the right to collect payment directly from Agency or Advertiser.